-Bake for about 50 minutes, or until the cheese is bubbling and brown on top.
+Bake for about 50 minutes, or until the top is brown and the filling has set.

-- This is about enough dough for a 26 cm / 10 inch round baking form.
-I used a 28 x 20 cm / 8 x 11 inch rectangular tart pan and had a bit of dough left over.
+This is about enough dough for a 28 cm (11 inch) round baking form.
+I used a 28 x 20 cm (8 x 11 inch) rectangular tart pan and had a bit of dough left over.